-Figure Title Page No. 3-8 Solution of Seism nic Refraction Data 30 (a) Travel-time Along a 400- Spread Plots of First Arrivals ft.
-Seismic Geophone 30 (b) Resulting Pr Materials Sh Between Diff ofile of Subsurface owing Interface erent Velocity Layers 30
+Figure Title Page No. 3-8 Solution of Seism nic Refraction Data 30 Along a 400- Plots of First Arrivals ft.
+Seismic Geophone 30 Materials Sh ofile of Subsurface owing Interface erent Velocity Layers 30

 3.0 SEISMIC METHODS

 The seismic methods of geophysical exploration are active (manmade energy sources are used) techniques used to characterize subsurface geology.
 These methods are an indirect means of determining the type and thicknesses of the various materials underlying a site.
 The general principle of seismic surveying is that dissimilar subsurface materials can be determined by the differences in their respective physical properties.
 Each material has a unique set of physical properties (elastic moduli, density, and Poisson's ratio) which effect the amplitude and velocity of seismic waves traveling through them.
 Seismic surveys are conducted by inducing seismic energy into the subsurface and measuring the resultant velocity and amplitude of the seismic waves by detectors located on the ground surface.
 The resultant data can be used to infer the types of material present in the subsurface.